 Our kids have a barbed wire fence around “to do” lists.
 A to-do list with lots of tasks can be overwhelming and will only contribute to procrastination in taking action.
-Because time is intangible it's helpful to capture tasks in sight in a calendar.
+Because time is intangible it's helpful to capture tasks visually in a calendar.

 • Have your child notate an amount of time to a task in a calendar.